ninetailed-inc/contentful-next-starter-template/README.md

 ### Step 7.
 Final Remark

-If you like to make changes to
+If you intend to make changes to the source code and publish it in the future, you should first disable the build command override in the project settings on Vercel.
-Change the Vercel buidl command on not ovveride
+Otherwise, the template content is populated with each build and eventually overwrites your changes in Contentful.

 ## Developer Section

 ### Getting Started